trussworks/Engineering-Playbook/web/server/go.md

 It returns a function that can calculate cuteness for a given dog ID.
 The dependencies, like the `Database` connector, are passed into the function generator and hidden from the return value.

-Notice how this piece is independent of the definition in the handler.
+Notice how this definition is independent of the definition in the handler (in a different package).
 The handler only needs to know what is required to return a score, it does *not* need to know how.
 Developing the implementation independently